fractalcells/ansible-iocage/README.md

 [iocage](https://github.com/iocage/iocage) module for ansible.
 Based on https://github.com/fractalcells/ansible-iocage

-For now, works with sh version of iocage. working with new python version is planned :)
+Works with new python3 iocage, not anymore with shell version

 release is host's one if not specified